Children & Teenagers

 – for members of the EHC

 They are taught by teachers and parents as well as by supervised teenagers who have passed successfully through the Jewish education system.
 It is very much, then, a Hebrew School run for and by the community.
-The Cheder syllabus is devised by the Rabbi and uses the Reading scheme devised by The United Synagogue (hyperlink to https://www.tribeuk.com/article/aleph-champ).
+The Cheder syllabus is devised by the Rabbi and uses the Reading scheme devised by The United Synagogue (https://www.tribeuk.com/article/aleph-champ).

 In addition to the regular reading scheme we also have a Hebrew programme for native speakers focusing on vocabulary expansion and reading comprehension, alongside oral practice.

-Shabbat Family services are conducted by students, teachers and also by the students of the Cheder, who are able to put into practice what they have learned in class.
+Shabbat Family Services are occasionally conducted by teachers and also by the students of the Cheder, who are able to put into practice what they have learned in class.

 The Cheder year is rounded off with a prize giving, where each class demonstrates in a variety of ways the topics they have learned during the year.